tonytrawl/WatchTowarr/README.md

 - **Update notices.** Checks GitHub about once a day and shows a quiet, dismissible card when a new release is available, with release notes and a link to download.
 Nothing downloads automatically.
 Turn it off in settings.
 - **Check it from your phone or another device** on the same network, just browse to your PC's address on port `9595`.
 - **Everything is configured in the app.** Settings are organized into tabs (General, Services, Alerts, Beta) and your choices are remembered across restarts.
-- **Your data stays local.** GuardTowarr talks only to your own services and (if you enable it) the ntfy server you choose.
+- **Your data stays local.** GuardTowarr talks only to your own services and, if you turn on alerts, the notification service you choose (ntfy, Discord, or Pushover).
+Pushover and Discord use your own account/webhook — nothing routes through us.
 ## What gets checked

 GuardTowarr doesn't just ping a port.
 For each service it logs in with your credentials and reads that app's own status and health endpoints, so it catches things that are technically "up" but quietly broken.